mnavascues/ABC_TimeAdapt/README.md

 ### Requirements

-The code has been tested with the following versions:
+The code has been tested with the following versions (on Ubuntu 18.04):

 - Python 3.8.5
   - scikit-allel 1.3.2